 Is there anybody who doesn’t love quiche ~ or hot and cheesy spinach artichoke dip?

-The basic quiche batter of eggs, milk, and cheese is endlessly variable.
+The basic quiche formula is endlessly variable.

 Whether you prefer a vegetarian onion and herb, or a meatier ham version, you can customize quiches in a gazillion ways.
 I use them as part of my meatless meal strategy (I try to go meatless at least 3 times a week) This spinach and artichoke quiche is tempting enough to to lure your toughest customers away from animal protein, at least occasionally.